College of Nursing Faculty

 Fax: (843) 792-6698

-In addition to her role at the College of Nursing, Dr. Hudson has received funding to work with the Care Coordination Institute where she is being trained in Healthcare Lean Six Sigma and has achieved her Lean Six Sigma Green Belt.
+In addition to her role at the College of Nursing, Dr. Hudson received funding to work with the Care Coordination Institute and achieved her Lean Six Sigma Green Belt.
 Dr. Hudson’s research interests stem from her experience as a pediatric critical care nurse and center on the care of children with medical complexity.
 Her dissertation study was a mixed methods analysis of hospital admissions and emergency department visits in this population of children.
-She is interested in health care utilization and care coordination among children with medical complexity and is also interested in rural disparities in access to care among children with medical complexity.
+She is interested in health care utilization, care coordination, and the role of palliative care services among children with medical complexity, particularly children with sickle cell disease.
+She is also interested in rural disparities in access to care among children with medical complexity.